 - Doc Robbins gets the first, and it's generally agreed to be his single best moment in the history of the show.
 He walks into the morgue to find a presumed journalist taking photos of the "famous" skeleton on his table.
 Robbins demands the camera.
 The guy pretends to offer it but is clearly thinking "Old man with a stick, no problem", and he tries to force his way past.
 Approximately ten seconds later, he's groaning on the floor and Robbins is calling for security.

 - Nate Haskell, the serial killer obsessed with Ray Langston (on trial for stabbing said Ray), has managed to get a neurologist to say that Haskell isn't responsible for any of his criminal actions, due to brain damage that is theoretically caused by a specific "warrior gene" anomaly present in Haskell's genome.
-Ray takes the stand, and during the cross examination (undertaken by Haskell as part of his plan) Ray says that there's no evidence that the gene causes people to become serial killers.
-When Haskell asks what experience Ray has that allows him to make such a statement, Ray simply and calmly lays out that he has the gene, and has lived his life trying to help people, not hurt them, blowing the defense right out of the water.Ray: A good lawyer never asks a question he doesn't already know the answer to.
+Ray takes the stand, and during the cross examination (undertaken by Haskell as part of his plan), Ray says that there's no evidence that the gene causes people to become serial killers.
+When Haskell asks what experience Ray has that allows him to make such a statement, Ray simply and calmly lays out that he has the gene, and has lived his life trying to help people, not hurt them, blowing the defense right out of the water.Ray: You know, a good lawyer never asks a question that he doesn't have the answer to.

 - Ray Langston at the crime scene (a prison) in "The List":Ray: Listen up!
 I want your sneakers!
 I want your jumps, I want your DNA!
 I wanna see your hands, I wanna see your eyes!
 THIS MAN YOU KILLED WAS A COP, SO THERE WILL BE CONSEQUENCES!
 PRISON WILL NOT PROTECT YOU! (cut to opening credits)